Jaffer-sadiq/GitHub-Actions/Labfiles/Module-1-Workflow-Setup.md

     ![](../media/env22.png)

-   > **Note:** This GitHub Actions workflow, named "CI", triggers on pushes to the main branch affecting **.github/workflows/hello-action.yml**, pull requests to main with changes to the same file, and can be manually triggered **(workflow_dispatch)**.
+   > **Note:** The GitHub Actions workflow, named "CI," triggers pushes to the main branch affecting **.github/workflows/hello-action.yml**, pull requests to main with changes to the same file, and can be manually triggered **(workflow_dispatch)**.
 It features a single job **(build)** running on Ubuntu, utilizing **actions/checkout@v4** to fetch the repository.
 The job executes a one-line script printing "Hello, world!" and a multi-line script for additional build, test, and deployment actions.

-## Task 3: Create a Custom workflow with multiple Jobs
+## Task 3: Create a Custom Workflow with Multiple Jobs

 In GitHub Actions workflows, you define jobs and steps to orchestrate the tasks you want to automate.
 Jobs represent the individual units of work that can run in parallel or sequentially, while steps are the individual tasks performed within a job.
 Let's dive deeper into defining jobs and steps within workflows: